incompleto/code-of-conduct/readme.md

 ### English version

 There is very little chance of having fun or creating anything interesting in an environment where people do not feel safe.

-That is why `incomple.to` has a Code of Conduct that you should read.
+That is why `incomple.to` has a Code of Conduct.

 👉 &nbsp; [**You can read it here**](english.md) &nbsp; 👈